Skip to main content

 Overall Steps

-Before performing identity resolution, you must perform the steps to enable LiveRamp Identity in the ADX Marketplace.
+Before you can perform identity resolution, you must perform the steps to enable LiveRamp Identity in the ADX Marketplace.
 For information on performing these steps, see “LiveRamp Identity in the ADX Marketplace”.

 After you’ve performed the steps to enable LiveRamp Identity in ADX, perform the following steps to perform identity resolution:

-1. Format the input data file and load it into your AWS S3 input location.
+1. Format the appropriate input data file and load it into your AWS S3 input location.

 2. Initiate identity resolution by calling the LiveRamp Workflows API endpoint.